captainalan/internal-company-site-express-sqlite-jquery/README.md

 # Employee Data Management Site

+This is a full-stack web app built with Node, Express (routing), pug (templating), jQuery (client-side scripting), and SQLite (database).

 ## TODO

 - [ ] Make generated dates in a consistent string format (consider using a library like moment.js)
 - [ ] Add POST route for making new employees